Amcor Plc (AMCR) Stock: Analyzing the Market Value - News Heater

-The average price suggested by analysts for AMCR is $9.40, which is -$0.25 below the current market price.
-The public float for AMCR is 1.44B, and currently, shorts hold a 1.94% of that float.
-The average trading volume for AMCR on December 11, 2023 was 7.75M shares.
+The public float for AMCR is 1.44B, and currently, shorts hold a 1.77% of that float.
+The average trading volume for AMCR on December 18, 2023 was 7.98M shares.

 Top 5 Artificial Intelligence Stocks to Buy for 2024